 If you are trained in reversing overdoses with naloxone/Narcan, administer it after you call 911 for help.

 Then, stay with the person to see if they wake up and tell them what happened.
 When emergency personnel arrive, tell them you gave the person naloxone.
 If you need to leave the area before help arrives, leave the used naloxone container near the person so the emergency personnel can see it.

 Naloxone — also know by the brand name Narcan — is a life-saving drug that interrupts an opioid overdose, reverses the symptoms, and saves lives.
 If naloxone is used on a person who isn’t actually overdosing, the drug will have no effect on them.
 When you administer naloxone, there’s also no way to “do it wrong” or in a way that will hurt the person.
 You can only help.

-If you live in or near New York City and would like to become a trained overdose responder, email Mary Brewster and she will schedule a training with you (we’ll give you a free naloxone kit, too!).
+If you live in or near New York City and would like to become a trained overdose responder, email Mary Brewster to get more information on our monthly training sessions (we’ll give you a free naloxone kit, too!).
 Last year, Harlem United trained overdose responders reversed at least 15 overdoses.
 This year, you could save a life.